filips123/PWAsForFirefox/extension/README.md

 The extension part of the project makes it easier to install and manage Progressive Web Apps directly from the main Firefox browser.
 It supports installing supported PWAs with just a few clicks, managing and launching them, and creating and managing app profiles directly from the UI.

-Read the [main README file](../README.md) for more details about the project.
+Read [the main README file](../README.md) for more details about the project.

 ## Installation

 ### From Addon Store

-You should install this extension from the [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/pwas-for-firefox/) website.
+It is recommended to install the extension from [the Firefox Add-ons website](https://addons.mozilla.org/firefox/addon/pwas-for-firefox/).

 ### From Development Artifacts

-You can download and install [latest build artifact](https://github.com/filips123/PWAsForFirefox/actions/workflows/extension.yaml) of packed extension from GitHub Actions builds.
+You can download and install [the latest build artifact](https://github.com/filips123/PWAsForFirefox/actions/workflows/extension.yaml) from GitHub Actions builds.

 Note that these are development versions that may be unstable and are not signed, so you will need to configure Firefox to accept non-signed extensions or just load it temporarily.
+It is generally not recommended to use them, unless you are testing a specific unreleased feature.

 ### From Source